2017–18 Ukrainian Premier League: Mariupol vs Dynamo (security issues)

 Throughout the rest of month of July two games took place in Mariupol.
 Until August FC Karpaty Lviv supported the position of Dynamo.
 Eventually to this "stand off" became involved the general manager of FC Shakhtar Donetsk Serhiy Palkin, while the television channel "Football" launched a wide informational campaign in support to conduct the game.
-For example, during one of the channel's broadcasting the president of Football Federation of Mariupol city called Hryhoriy Surkis the "main football separatist" and offered him to resolve the issue through Viktor Medvedchuk and the president of the aggressor state (Vladimir Putin).President of the Football Federation of Mariupol: For me the main football separatist is Hryhoriy Surkis (Глава Федерации футбола Мариуполя: Главный футбольный сепаратист для меня - Григорий Суркис).
-UA-Football.
-14 August 2017President of Football Federation of Mariupol Zhuravlyov: Surkis often goes to Moscow.
-Perhaps he receives a request from the aggressor (Голова федерації футболу Маріуполя Журавльов: Суркіс часто їздить в Москву. Може, там він отримує прохання від агресора).
-Football 24.
-13 August 2017 On 11 August 2017, the Deputy director of National Police in Donetsk Oblast wrote an official letter to the Football Federation of Ukraine with security guarantees for all games in Mariupol.
+For example, during one of the channel's broadcasting the president of Football Federation of Mariupol city called Hryhoriy Surkis the "main football separatist" and offered him to resolve the issue through Viktor Medvedchuk and the president of the aggressor state (Vladimir Putin).
+On 11 August 2017, the Deputy director of National Police in Donetsk Oblast wrote an official letter to the Football Federation of Ukraine with security guarantees for all games in Mariupol.
 Finally the game between FC Mariupol and FC Karpaty took place on August 13 in Mariupol.

 On 18 August 2017, FFU issued a press release where it denied the petition of Dynamo in transferring the game.
 The session of the FFU Executive Committee that had taken place on 22 August 2017 should have solved the problem.